-April - June 2007 Update: Phase II planning for I-394 MnPASS is underway.
+July - September 2007 Update: Phase II planning for I-394 MnPASS is underway.
 Planning includes facility design concepts, land use and urban design analysis, transit advantages, and outreach and education.
 The Team conducted preliminary analysis of park-and-ride facility utilization and an assessment of future service needs.
-SRF Consulting was hired to conduct preliminary design and engineering for lane and interchange improvements in the corridor and their work has been completed.
+SRF Consulting was hired to conduct preliminary design and engineering for lane and interchange improvements in the corridor.
+With the ultimate designs completed and cost estimates developed, the project Team has asked for an evaluation of design options and a benefit cost sensitivity analysis.
 The Center for Changing Landscapes at the University of Minnesota is conducting community land use and urban design analysis, working closely with the communities in the corridor to develop a vision for transit compatible land use.
-URS completed an evaluation of transit service characteristics in the corridor and continued to work on the master plan components of the project.
-A corridor advisory committee and several technical committees have been convened and have met several times to help guide the design, land use and transit advantages work.
+URS completed an evaluation of transit service characteristics in the corridor and conceptual development of on-line station options.
+The corridor advisory committee and several technical committees are being managed by the Humphrey Institute and are meeting regularly to help guide the design, land use and transit advantages work.
+Along with this, the Humphrey Institute is also developing a telecommuting plan for the corridor.